AxisCommunications/docker-acap/README.md

 - Computer:
   - Either [Docker Desktop][dockerDesktop] version 4.11.1 or higher, or
   [Docker Engine][dockerEngine] version 20.10.17 or higher.
-  - To build Docker ACAP locally it is required to have [Buildx][buildx] installed.
+  - To build the application locally it is required to have [Buildx][buildx] installed.

 <!-- omit in toc -->
 ### Container capability